goldenguy00/MiscFixes/Release/README.md

 ---

 # FOR DEVS:

-## HUD ChildLocator Entries
+- HUD ChildLocator Entries
   - These are difficult to find normally because they have no identifiable component attached.
+- Extension methods for RiskOfOptions compatible config binding
+- Extension methods for some common ILCursor functions

 ## New entries: